version-1/blog/src/contents/posts/about/index.en.md

 ## Introduction

-I am a Freelance Developer.

-Mainly, I am developing with React, React Native and Ruby on Rails.
+I am a 10 years-experience Software Developer, specializing in Go, Ruby on Rails, React.
-I help my clients which have their web servie to develop their application.

 I have been working as a web engineer for about 5 years and I'm involved in a many kinds of Projects.
 I am interested in many kinds of technolody so I am happy to do even works I' am not familier with.